Azure/c-util/devdoc/sm_requirements.md

 `State manager` (short:`sm`) is a module the manages the call state for the APIs of a module under the following semantics:

-1. the module has 2 step initialization (that is, the module has a _create and a _open APIs).
+1. The module has 2 step initialization (that is, the module has a _create and a _open APIs).
 Note: _open can be a do-nothing operation for the case when the user module doesn't have a real _open.

-2. the module's APIs are callable after _open has executed (_open being the exception - it can only be called after _create)
+2. The module's APIs are callable after _open has executed (_open being the exception - it can only be called after _create).

+3. The module may go into a "faulted" state which disallows all calls, other than closing the module (which resets the faulted state).
+The "faulted" state means that something catastrophic happened so the module must be closed and re-opened.
+The "faulted" state is not possible when the module is closed.

-3. the module has a _close function that reverts the effects of _open and allows calling _open again
+4. The module has a _close function that reverts the effects of _open and allows calling _open again.

-4. the APIs that can be called in the _open state can be further divided into 3 categories
+5. the APIs that can be called in the _open state can be further divided into 3 categories

    a) APIs that can be called in parallel (for example a _read API).